erinwitkop/Apoptosis-Genome-Re-sequencing-Data/GIMAP_IAP_Preliminary_Data.md

 40905430	34076692
 ```

 # STEP 7.
+Mapping statistics with Samtools
-Calculate depth per bp along the reference using samtools
+1. Calculate depth per bp along the reference using samtools

 The final filtered bam files have now been generated and we can check the sequencing depth per base pair.
 The output is a text file with three columns.
 The first column lists the chromosome, the second column is the base pair and the third column is the depth at that base pair.